Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (2 optional parameters, no output schema) and the presence of many sibling tools, the description adequately covers what the tool returns and when to use it.
+Given the tool's simplicity (2 optional parameters, no output schema), the description adequately covers purpose, returns, and usage context.
+It explains what the inventory contains and when to use it, making it complete for an agent to understand how to invoke it correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.